Posted on

 Interestingly, if handcuffs are not available, the hands may be fastened by using a belt or necktie, which is first passed around each wrist, followed by a few turns between the wrists.
 (See fig. 16.)
 When the hands are in front, the knot or the buckle should be placed over the hands.
 It is good practice to secure the belt or necktie to the waist belt of the prisoner.

 FM 20-15 Tents and Tent Pitching FEB 1945 – a guide that covers how to pitch various tents.
-While not included in the manual I did include schematics on adding a wood frame to the M1934 Pyramidal Tent and a diagram on making collapsible tent poles.
+While not included in the manual, I did include schematics on adding a wood frame to the M1934 Pyramidal Tent and a diagram on making collapsible tent poles.

-FM 20-15 Pole and Frame Supported Tents Sept 1964 is a newer edition that covers tents from WW2 like the M1942 Assembly Tent
+FM 20-15 Pole and Frame Supported Tents, Sept 1964, is a newer edition that covers tents from WW2, like the M1942 Assembly Tent

 FM 21-5 Military Training July 1941 | Describes how to conduct and create a training program.
-Gives Heavy Weapons squad of a rifle platoon as an example training program.
+Gives the Heavy Weapons squad of a rifle platoon as an example training program.

 Basically, create the lesson plan, review field manuals, and describe the schedule.

-FM 21-6 List of Publications for Training Jan 1945 | Describes a list of publications including Field Manuals, Firing Tables, Lubrication Orders, Mobilization Training Programs, Technical Bulletins, Technical Manuals, and Training Circulars.
+FM 21-6 List of Publications for Training Jan 1945 | Describes a list of publications, including Field Manuals, Firing Tables, Lubrication Orders, Mobilization Training Programs, Technical Bulletins, Technical Manuals, and Training Circulars.

 See FM 21-6 1944, FM 21-6 1943, FM 21-6 1942 (which includes a list of films and film strips before they gave films their own manual), and FM 21-6 1941 for older versions.